TheMightyApprentice/Hypocycloid-Assignment/README.md

 # HypocycloidAssignment
-Program that creates a hypocycloid using both HTML and Javascript.
+Program that creates a hypocycloid using HTML, Javascript, and WebGL.

 A definition for hypocycloid can be found here: https://en.wikipedia.org/wiki/Hypocycloid